rainnfx/rainnfx/README.md

-# 👋 Ello, I’m Matteo aka Rainnfx.
+# 👋 Ello, I’m Matteo.
 I’m interested in web development, ai, and reading.
 Shoot me a DM on discord, rainn.#5194